VIIJordon/site-api/README.md

 site-api
 ========

-Goliath powered api for persisting data in Mongo
+Grape api using thin for persisting configuration data in Mongo